IBM/aidc-samples/docs/OpenPages.md

 ![open_issue](../images/open_issue.png)

+Tier needs to be configured using the Model Deployment ancestor:

 ![set_tier](../images/set_tier.png)

 After Publishing the Workflow, we can now run it on a Metric Value:

 ![start_roi_review](../images/start_roi_review.png)

-we can observe the object transition between the stages:
+and observe the object transition between the stages:

 ![open_issue_stage](../images/open_issue_stage.png)

 ![end_review](../images/end_review.png)

-Our model will change the Final Tier assignment:
+After completion, the Model will change the Final Tier assignment:

 ![tier1](../images/tier1.png)